Pablo Galdames (footballer, born 1996): Club career

 On 31 August 2021, the last day of the 2021 summer transfer window, Galdames joined Serie A club Genoa on a deal until 2024.

 On 31 January 2023, Galdames was loaned to Cremonese.

+On 5 February 2024, Galdames moved to Brazil and joined Vasco da Gama until December.

+In 2025, Galdames returned to Argentina after his stint with Vélez Sarsfield and signed with Independiente on a two-year contract.